ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Last episode added at

 > The date when the last episode was added to the Plex item.
+This is not for the most recently aired episode of the show.
+Just the last episode that was added to Plex.
 This rule is only available for shows.

 - Key: Plex.sw_lastEpisodeAddedAt
 - Availability: shows, seasons